 John’s eulogy to beaches near and far, plus the elemental appeal of being by the water.

 A seaside idyll in the summer.

 The sea comes right up to the town at high tide here, but on a low tide the beach joins to Earlsferry, giving almost a mile’s walk on golden sand.
-Elie has a great sense of history, as a former royal burgh and it’s a great place for a visit, with all the facilities you’ll need readily to hand, including cafes, bars and even beach cricket.
-The water sports here include a sailing club and you can hire all the equipment you need to get on the water.
+Elie has a great sense of history, being a former royal burgh, with all the facilities you’ll need readily to hand, including cafes, bars and even beach cricket.
+The water sports here include a sailing club and you can hire all the equipment you need to get onto the water.

 Snowy conditions at Elie Harbour beach.